-Our gathering and compression service agreements with Antero Resources include: (i) the second amended and restated gathering and compression agreement dated December 8, 2019 (the "2019 gathering and compression agreement"), (ii) a gathering and compression agreement acquired with the Crestwood assets (the "Marcellus gathering and compression agreement") and (iii) a compression agreement acquired with the EnLink assets (the "Utica compression agreement" and, together with the 2019 gathering and compression agreement and the Marcellus gathering and compression agreement, the "gathering and compression agreements").
-See "-Acquisitions" and Note 6-Property and Equipment for additional information.
-Pursuant to these gathering and compression agreements, Antero Resources has dedicated substantially all of its current and future acreage in West Virginia, Ohio and Pennsylvania to us for gathering and compression services.
-Our 2019 gathering and compression agreement and Marcellus gathering and compression agreement have initial terms through 2038 and 2031, respectively, and our Utica compression agreement has two dedicated areas that expire in 2024 and 2030.
-Upon expiration of the Marcellus gathering and compression agreement and Utica compression agreement, the Company will continue to provide gathering and compression services under the 2019 gathering and compression agreement.
-We also have an option to gather and compress natural gas produced by Antero Resources on any undedicated acreage it acquires in the future outside of West Virginia, Ohio and Pennsylvania on the same terms and conditions as the 2019 gathering and compression agreement.
+Our gathering and compression service agreements with Antero Resources include: (i) the second amended and restated gathering and compression agreement dated December 8, 2019 (the "2019 gathering and compression agreement"), (ii) a gathering and compression agreement acquired with the Crestwood Equity Partners LP ("Crestwood") assets (the "Marcellus gathering and compression agreement"), (iii) a compression agreement acquired with the EnLink Midstream LLC (NYSE: ENLC) ("EnLink") assets (the "Utica compression agreement") and (iv) a gathering and compression agreement acquired with the Summit assets (the "Mountaineer gathering and compression agreement," and together with the 2019 gathering and compression agreement, the Marcellus gathering and compression agreement, agreement, the Marcellus gathering and compression agreement, the "gathering and compression agreement,").
+See Note 6-Property and Equipment for additional information.
+Pursuant to these gathering and compression agreements, Antero Resources has dedicated substantially all of its current and future acreage in West Virginia, Ohio and Pennsylvania to us for gathering and compression agreement have initial terms through 2038, 2031 and 2026, respectively, and the Utica compression agreement has two acreage dedications, one of which expired in 2024 and one that expires in 2030.
+Upon expiration of the Marcellus gathering and compression agreement, the Utica compression agreement, we will continue to provide gathering and compression agreement and the Mountaineer gathering and compression agreement, we will continue to provide gathering and compression agreement and the Mountaineer gathering and compression agreement and the Mountaineer gathering and compression agreement, we will continue to provide gathering and compression agreement and the Mountaineer gathering and compression agreement.
+We also have an option to gather and compress natural gas produced by Antero Resources on any undedicated acreage it acquires in the future outside of West Virginia, O

 Under the gathering and compression agreements, we receive a low pressure gathering fee per Mcf, a high pressure gathering fee per Mcf and a compression fee per Mcf, as applicable, subject to annual CPI-based adjustments.
-If and to the extent Antero Resources requests that we construct new low pressure lines, high pressure lines and/or compressor stations, our 2019 gathering and compression agreement contains options at our election for either (i) minimum volume commitments that require Antero Resources to utilize or pay for 75% of the high pressure gathering capacity and 70% of the compression capacity of such new construction for 10 years or (ii) a cost of service fee that allows us to earn a 13% rate of return on such new construction over seven years, which election is made individually for each piece of equipment.
-In addition, the Marcellus gathering and compression agreement provides for a minimum volume commitment that requires Antero Resources to utilize or pay for 25% of the compression capacity for a period of 10 years from the in-service date.
-Minimum volume commitments are aggregated such that there is a single minimum volume commitment for the respective service each year for each agreement.
-Additional gathering lines and compressor stations installed on our own initiative are not subject to these minimum volume commitment or cost of service fee options.
+If and to the extent Antero Resources requests that we construct new low pressure lines, high pressure lines and/or compressor stations, our 2019 gathering and compression agreement contains options at our election for either (i) minimum volume commitments that require Antero Resources to utilize or pay for 75% of the high pressure gathering capacity and 70% of the compression capacity of such new construction for 10 years or (ii) a cost of service fee that allows us to earn a 13% rate of return on such new construction over seven years, which election is made individually for each piece of equipment placed in service.
+The Marcellus gathering and compression agreement provides for a minimum volume commitment that requires Antero Resources to utilize or pay for 25% of the compression capacity for a period of 10 years from the in-service date.
+The Mountaineer gathering and compression agreement provides for monthly minimum compression and gathering fees for each compression station or high pressure gathering line, respectively, for a period of 12 years commencing 90 days after such asset's in-service date.
+As of December 31, 2024, the minimum volume commitments for the 2019 gathering and compression agreement end in 2034, and the minimum gathering and compression agreement end in 2026.
+As of January 1, 2025, there were no minimum volume commitments or cost of service fee options.
 These minimum volume commitments and rate of return options are intended to support the stability of our cash flows.